-Lostness, Uncertainty, and Precarity, individual and collective, are the concerns of my painting practice.
-From global political concerns, to the imbalance of natural order and fast changing topography.
+Lostness, uncertainty, and precarity, individual and collective, are the concerns of Burrows’ painting practice.
+From global political concerns to the imbalance of natural order and fast changing topography.

 Fractured landscapes, empty streets, husks of buildings, glimpses of distant horizons stretching to infinity, reflect my fluctuating perception of the world in crisis and respond to memories of place, peoples, and a geography once photographed: altered states embracing notions of ‘lostness’ and unpredictability.

 As the structure of the earth’s surface responds to environmental change, it throws up apprehension.
 Lone figures in an incongruous terrain, human presence fumbling in the darkness searching for a connection to deep spiritual memory, while walking towards the abyss.